High school in Canada

 Many parents send their teenagers to Canada for a study abroad experience.
 You can do this too.
 Students live with Canadian families, learn about the culture, gain memories to last a lifetime and earn an outstanding education at the same time.

-Private high schools offer alternative options
+Private or independent high schools

 Canada also has independent and private secondary schools.
 They charge fees for attendance.
 Private schools must deliver the same curriculum as public schools in the province or territory.
-This ensures that students complete the same course of study as they would in the public school system.

 Class sizes in private schools are often smaller than public schools where students may benefit from specialized programming.
 Some private schools will have a religious program as well as standard school subjects.
 Sometimes, private schools are set up for boys only or for girls only.